Bötschi asks Barbara Bleisch "Only those who are prepared to lose can really love"

 Your book has been at the top of the bestseller lists for weeks.
 Why do you think people are so interested in the topic of "midlife"?

-The narrative of the middle years as a time of crisis still prevails today.
+To this day, the narrative of the middle years as a time of crisis prevails.
 But it can't be that this entire phase of life just feels complicated for everyone.
 I am convinced that many people cannot identify with it and long for a correction.

 Maybe that's why so many people are now happy that a book is finally dealing with the positive aspects of midlife.